cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 * myPeersList[`ChainID`] [index]String `peer`; // list of known IPFS peers for the chain by users.
 * myRelaysList [`ChainID`][index] = String `relayaddre`; // a list of known relays for different chains; initially will be hard-coded to use AWS EC2 relays in the genesis.
 * myTXsPool [`ChainID`][`TXindex`] = String; // a list of verified txs for adding to new contract prediction
-* myDownloadQue map{fileAMT:completion count} // when complete, added to myFileAMTlist
+* myDownloadQue map{fileAMT:completion count} // when complete, added to myFilesAMTlist
 * myDownloadQueSeedersDB[fileAMT][ChainID][seeder index]
 * mytotalFileAMTDownloaded data
 * mytotalFileAMTUploaded data